tobiasbriones/blog/mathswe/eng/ops/os/automation/initializing-the-mathswe-ops-github-organization-2024-06-19/ensuring-security-without-breaking-the-api-in-system-ops-2024-06-20/index.md

 code and how to eventually reach the engineering grade with SWAM for developing and deploying mathematical software.

-One can use available tools or build news if existing ones don't fit the criteria.
+One can use available tools or build new ones if existing ones don't fit the criteria.
 Namely, *rigorous error handling* given the *stateful OS nature* and long-term impact on automated software that will stay operating in the system;
 thus, **tools must be thoroughly secure**.